-The substance requirements apply to resident partnerships (including incorporated limited partnerships, limited liability partnerships, limited partnerships, separate limited partnerships, Jersey-resident foreign limited partnerships and general partnerships) that carry on certain specified geographically mobile activities, including fund management business and finance and leasing business.
-Limited liability partnerships that carry on holding partnership business are also subject to the substance requirements.
+The economic substance requirements apply to "resident partnerships" (including incorporated limited partnerships, limited liability partnerships, limited partnerships, separate limited partnerships, Jersey-resident foreign limited partnerships and general partnerships) that carry on certain specified geographically mobile activities, including fund management business and finance and leasing business.
+Limited liability partnerships and incorporated limited partnerships that carry on holding partnership business are also subject to the substance requirements.

-The following resident partnerships are outside the scope of the law:
+The Law provides that the following resident partnerships are outside the scope of the law:

-- resident partnerships that are not part of a multinational group and do not undertake business activities outside of Jersey; and
+- resident partnerships that are not part of a multinational group and do not undertake business activities outside of Jersey

-- resident partnerships where all the partners in the partnership are individuals who are subject to income tax in Jersey.
+- and resident partnerships where all the partners in the partnership are individuals who are subject to income tax in Jersey

-The law establishes an economic substance test which require partnerships to demonstrate that:
+The Law establishes an economic substance test which requires in-scope partnerships to demonstrate that:

 1. They are managed in Jersey in relation to that activity:

-- records are kept of the strategic decisions of the partnership made at those meetings; and
+- records are kept of the strategic decisions of the partnership made at those meetings

-- such records must be retained in Jersey (or, if in electronic form, maintained and accessible in the Island).
+- and such records must be retained in Jersey (or, if in electronic form, maintained and accessible in the Island)

-2. They have adequate employees, expenditure and physical premises
+2. They have adequate people, expenditure and physical assets

 Having regard to the level of relevant activity carried on in Jersey, the partnership has adequate:

-- physical assets in Jersey (e.g. dedicated premises or access to meeting rooms).
+- and physical assets in Jersey (eg dedicated premises or access to meeting rooms)

-3. All of the partnership's "core income-generating activities" (CIGA) are carried out in Jersey
+3. All of the partnership's "core income-generating activities" are carried out in Jersey

-A resident partnership's governing body must conduct all of its CIGA in Jersey and must be able to monitor and control any CIGAs carried out by another entity or partnership in Jersey.
+A resident partnership's governing body must conduct all of its core income-generating activities (CIGA) in Jersey and must be able to monitor and control any CIGAs carried out by another entity or partnership in Jersey.